ANZSoilData/def-au-schema-json/docs/ansis-enum.md

 | subst:observation-type-O | Outcrop, where presumed continuous with substrate |

+## WaterRepellence

-## Water repellence
+**ANSIS Vocabulary Title:** Water repellence

 **ANSIS Vocabulary Location:** sp:Water-repellence

-Water repellence of some soils, usually sandy, is caused by a series of long-chain polymethylene waxes, made up of acids, alcohols and esters, attached to the sand grains (Ma'shum et al. 1988).
+Water repellence of some soils, usually sandy, is caused by a series of long-chain polymethylene waxes, made up of acids, alcohols and esters, attached to the sand grains (Mashum et al. 1988).
 These soils occur Australia-wide but are more widespread in southern Australia (Wetherby 1984, McGhie and Posner 1980).
 Degree of repellence is assessed by determining the concentration of ethanol required to wet the sand in 10 seconds (King 1981).
 An abbreviated form of this method is recommended for routine field situations.

 | ID/JSON Value | Preferred Label |
 | ---------- | --------------- |